vstinner/python-security/pypi-vuln/index-2021-07-27-role-deletion.rst

-The PyPI administrators analyzed incidences of high-volume traffic to the role deletion endpoint, and found two days where the quantity of requests to this endpoint were far above the norm (>200 requests per day).
+The PyPI administrators analyzed incidences of high-volume traffic to the role deletion endpoint, and found two days where the quantity of requests to this endpoint were far above average (>200 requests per day).
 The PyPI administrators analyzed all role deletions on these days and found them to be legitimate bulk removals of roles.